Vegan brioche buns which are buttery, fluffy and super easy to make! The buns can be made sweet or savoury and in a variety of sizes.

 - Leave the dough in the bowl and cover with a damp tea towel (the damp towel prevents the dough from drying out).
 Leave it in a warm area to double in size for at least 1 hour.
 You can also leave it to rise in the fridge overnight, as long as you allow the dough to come to room temperature before you use it the next day.**

-- When the dough is puffy, divide it into 8 even parts (about 100g each).
+- When the dough is puffy, divide it into 8 even parts (about 90g each).
 Shape each part into a smooth round ball.
 Arrange the balls on a lined baking tray with about 5 cm (2 inches) between each one.
-Cover the tray with a damp tea towel and leave it in a warm area to rest for another 30 minutes – 1 hour.
-The dough should increase in size by around 50%.
+Cover the tray with a damp tea towel and leave it in a warm area to rest for at least 1 hour.
+The dough should increase in size by around 50% and feel puffy.

 Baking the brioche buns: